 Running applications in containers rather than virtual machines is gaining traction in the IT community.
 This ecosystem presently revolves around Docker, a platform for packaging, distributing and managing platform independent applications within containers.
 Once you start working with Docker, you’ll quickly discover that there are not only management tasks associated with containers, but also application infrastructure services are needed for ensuring that your microservices-based applications running inside containers are always available, secure and performing well.
 You also want to deploy your containers across a cluster or “fleet” of servers.
 You need be able to update a single microservice inside a container, non-disruptively, and you need tooling to help with that.
 In summary, as containers are deployed across a cluster, you have to figure out how to handle:

-The A10 Lightning Application Delivery Service (ADS) optimizes the delivery and security of cloud-native applications and services running over public or private clouds.
+The Lightning® Application Delivery Controller (ADC) optimizes the delivery and security of cloud-native applications and services running over public clouds or private clouds.
 It is offered as a software-as-a-service (SaaS) platform from A10 Networks.
-For organizations embracing the cloud and application centricity, Lightning ADS increases operational efficiency, offloads IT administrators from cumbersome tasks and reduces risk.
+For organizations embracing the cloud and application centricity, Lightning ADC increases operational efficiency, offloads IT administrators from cumbersome tasks and reduces risk.

-With its controller based architecture, A10 Lightning ADS has a compact, efficient full proxy – A10 Lightning ADC – that front-ends cloud applications and microservices to provide innovative Layer 4-7 capabilities, including traffic management with content-switching with advanced elastic load-balancing, security and analytics for applications on public, private and hybrid clouds.
+With its controller based architecture, A10 Lightning Application Delivery Controller has a compact, efficient full proxy – A10 Lightning Application Delivery Controller – that front-ends cloud applications and microservices to provide innovative Layer 4 load balancing and Layer 7 load balancing, including traffic management with content-switching with advanced elastic load-balancing, security and analytics for applications on public clouds, private clouds and hybrid clouds.

-Lightning ADS also extends application services support for microservices-based applications in Docker containers.
+Lightning Application Delivery Controller also extends application services support for microservices-based applications in Docker containers.
 Lightning Controller and Lightning ADC are Dockerized, and A10 Lighting Portal provides a set of configurations that makes it easy to get started with applications deployed in Docker environment.

-A10 Lightning ADS can automate this entire process very easily, and it is the simplest way for the application developers to optimize applications.
+A10 Lightning ADC can automate this entire process very easily, and it is the simplest way for the application developers to optimize applications.